-The school's Online Safety Policy and Acceptable Use Policies, available on the school website and the staff Google Shared Drive, explain how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's Online Safety Policy and Acceptable Use Policies, available on the school website and the staff Google Shared Drive, explain how we try to keep pupils safe in school and whilst they are accessing on-line learning whilst out of school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.